apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Main Card Results | UFC 304: Edwards vs Muhammad 2**
+**Three Members of Grammy-Nominated Band Die in Plane Crash**

-You can read more about it [here](https://www.ufc.com/news/main-card-results-highlights-winner-interviews-ufc-304-edwards-vs-muhammad-2).
+You can read more about it [here](https://www.thedailybeast.com/three-members-of-grammy-nominated-band-die-the-nelons-in-plane-crash).

 ## Requirements
 - Python 3.8